-Ingredients for the Eggnog Bundt Cake
+Ingredients for This Eggnog Cake

 These are the ingredients you'll need for this bundt cake:

-How to Make This Cake
+How to Make Eggnog Bundt Cake from Scratch

 For this recipe, I used the Nordicware Bavaria Bundt Pan, a 10-cup pan.
 You can use your favorite 10-cup bundt pan for this cake recipe.